 To modify an existing system, select the system in the tree view, and then select menu Edit -> Modify.
-The Modify System window (Fig. 7) is the same as the New System window except that the name of the system cannot be changed.
+The Modify System window is the same as the New System window except that the name of the system cannot be changed.
+A parameter cannot be removed if it is involved in a relation or constraint.
+In this case, please remove the involved relation or constraint first.

-A parameter can be added in the same way as in the New System window.
-A parameter can be removed by selecting the parameter in the Saved Parameters table on the right-hand side, and then clicking on the Remove button under the table.
-Note that a parameter cannot be removed if it is involved in a relation or constraint.
-In this case, the parameter must be removed from the involved relation or constraint first.
+A parameter can be added in the same way as during the New System operation.
+A parameter can be removed by selecting the parameter in the Saved Parameters table on the right hand side, and then clicking on the Remove button under the table.